BenConstable9/personal-blog/content/posts/querying-sql-server-with-natural-language-in-semantic-kernel.md

         return schema
 ```

-Semantic Kernel uses *kernel_function* to provide information to the LLM on what actions the function is capable of completing.
-This is used in the planning stage to determine whether to invoke the function or not.
+This method could be implemented as a dynamic method similarly to the query function below if you have a large number of tables for instance.
+However, this adds latency into the system as LLM needs to run this step in the orchestration process, and the orchestrator needs to query the DB for the tables.
+By hardcoding the schema, we can significantly speed up the retrieval.

-### 4. SQL Query Plugin
+### 4. SQL Query Function

 To implement querying of the database, another function is added to the SQLPlugin to run the generated query against the database.
 The *aioodbc* library is used for asynchronous connections to the database.